-The \$787.1 million increase in cash used in financing activities in fiscal 2022 primarily reflects decreased net cash inflows associated with our notes payable during fiscal 2022.
-The increase is also partially due to higher amounts paid for cash patronage and equity redemptions in fiscal 2022 compared to the prior fiscal year.
+The \$281.8 million increase in cash used in financing activities in fiscal 2023 primarily reflects increased cash outflows for patronage paid and equity redemptions during fiscal 2023 compared to fiscal 2022.

 Critical Accounting Policies

 Our consolidated financial statements are prepared in conformity with U.S. GAAP.
 Preparation of these consolidated financial statements requires use of estimates, as well as management's judgments and assumptions regarding matters that are subjective, uncertain or involve a high degree of complexity, all of which affect the results of operations and financial condition for the periods presented.
 We believe the following accounting policies are critical to our consolidated financial statements and may involve a higher degree of estimates, judgments and complexity.